SpringRole/sv-us-docs/source/index.html.md

 }
 ```

-Once notified, an admin can decide to take an action on the adversity notified or ignore it.
+Once notified, an admin can decide to take an action on the adversity notified or ignore it.  `status` field indicates if the adversity notice has been sent or has been ignored.
 This is the initial action particular adverse action lifecycle for the Admin.

 **URL Parameters**